SPAAM-community/wss-summer-school/docs/2022/day-2.md

 #### Introduction

 A **pipeline** is a series of linked computational steps, where the output of one process becomes the input of the next.
 Pipelines are critical for managing the huge quantities of data that are now being generated regularly as part of ancient DNA analyses.
-Today we will discuss one option for managing computational analyses of ancient next-generation sequencing datasets, nf-core/eager [@].
-Keep in mind that other tools, like the Paleomix pipeline, can also be used for similar applications.
+Today we will discuss one option for managing computational analyses of ancient next-generation sequencing datasets, [nf-core/eager](https://nf-co.re/eager).
+Keep in mind that other tools, like the [Paleomix](https://paleomix.readthedocs.io/en/stable/) pipeline, can also be used for similar applications.

 #### What is nf-core/eager?